 “Rosalind is the most informed artist and curator around.
 She curates the smartest, and most intelligent shows of new emergent and established art in London.”
 Graham Crowley

-Her exhibitions at the Collyer Bristow Gallery have all been reviewed or covered by The Times, City Magazine, The Londonist, Paul Carey-Kents Artworld, Art Top 10 and Dateagleart.
-Since her appointment she has co-hosted a number of events for the gallery for: the Fine Art Group, The Mall Galleries and Young Professionals in the Arts as well as tours for Barry Schwabsky, the Smithsonian, the Contemporary Art Society, the Government Art Collection and Sotheby’s .
+Her exhibitions at the Collyer Bristow Gallery have been reviewed and featured in The Times, Wall Street International, City Magazine, The Londonist, Paul Carey-Kents Artworld, Art Top 10 and Dateagleart.
+Since her appointment she has co-hosted a number of events for the gallery: the Fine Art Group, The Mall Galleries and Young Professionals in the Arts as well as tours for Barry Schwabsky, the Smithsonian, the Contemporary Art Society, the Government Art Collection and Sotheby’s .

 You can read an insight into Rosalind’s Curating for an article she wrote for Delphian Gallery here.

 If you would like to know more about any of the exhibitions there are online catalogues including press releases, curator interviews, press and much more on the pages in this section.

 Review on Wall Street International by Jillian Knipe

 Re-Assemble1 with its word splicing hyphen emphasises an expectation that the artworks will encompass configurations done, undone and re-done.
 Though, like many of the works in this group exhibition, there is an essential contradiction which runs through the title.